canonical/launchpad-manual/reference/services/fetch-service.rst

 for making sure that the requests are allowed to be made.
 Every inspector is fully configurable and the ``allowlist`` is specified in the configuration file.
-This configuration is stored in the aforementioned specs.
+This configuration is managed by the aforementioned mojo specs.

 Configuration example: